1991 AFL finals series: Teams

 Geelong made some late changes to its team, as Damian Bourke (calf injury) and Tim Darcy (sore ankle) were ruled unavailable; their places were taken by Stephen Hooper and Mark Neeld.
 There were no late changes for St Kilda.
-The Cats still boasted a number of players in their team from the 1989 VFL Grand Final, while the Saints had only three players in their team with finals experience: Russell Morris, Stephen Newport and Tim Pekin.
+The Cats still boasted a number of players in their team from the 1989 VFL Grand Final while the Saints had only three players in their team with finals experience, albeit with other clubs: Russell Morris, Stephen Newport and Tim Pekin.

 Match summary

 Although Geelong had opted to kick with the wind first, it was St Kilda who opened the scoring, to the delight of their long-suffering supporters.
 After three misses, Gilbert McAdam kicked truly on the run from 40 metres at the 9-minute mark.
 Frank Coghlan and Tony Lockett added further majors soon after to push the Saints' lead to 21 points at the 12-minute mark, with the Cats still not having registered a score.

 Bill Brownless finally got Geelong on the scoreboard at the 14-minute mark, with a long set shot resulting in a behind.
 However, Russell Morris' short kick-in did not reach Lazar Vidovic in the back pocket, and the resulting pressure allowed Sean Denham to swoop on the ball and score the Cats' first goal from a tight angle.
 After the slow start, Geelong's midfield took control and with quick goals to Brownless (two) and veteran Neville Bruns, the Cats had seized the lead at the 18-minute mark.
 Lockett then had two chances to regain the lead for St Kilda but missed both set shots, the second one from barely ten metres.
 He would later blame himself for the Saints' loss.
 Soon after, Brownless added his third for the quarter to give Geelong a ten-point lead at the first change.

 In the second quarter, the Saints took full advantage of the breeze, kicking six unanswered goals to open up a 26-point lead.
-As in the opening term, McAdam kicked the first goal before Lockett went on a rampage, booting the next five goals - it would have been six if he had marked in the goal square from another brilliant pass by Nicky Winmar - before Garry Hocking slammed through a much-needed goal for Geelong at the 27-minute mark.
+As in the opening term, McAdam kicked the first goal before Lockett went on a rampage, booting the next five goals (it would have been six if he had marked in the goal square from another brilliant pass by Nicky Winmar, just after kicking his sixth goal for the game) before Garry Hocking slammed through a much-needed goal for Geelong at the 27-minute mark.
 When the siren sounded for the main break several minutes later, the Saints held a 19-point lead.

-In a wonderful clash, the Cats held out in the last quarter.